-At a time when Jews have been experiencing a surge in antisemitic attacks, both in person and on-line, our Federation’s Community Relations Committee (CRC) has actively engaged in building new civic alliances, deepening our relationships with interfaith and inter-ethnic communities, and condemning hate and double standards when we see it.
+At a time when Jews have been experiencing a surge in antisemitic attacks, both in person and on-line, our Federation’s Jewish Community Relations Committee (JCRC) has actively engaged in building new civic alliances, deepening our relationships with interfaith and inter-ethnic communities, and condemning hate and double standards when we see it.

 Last week our Federation, along with four other NJ Federations, called out Rutgers University for referencing “increased violence between Israelis and Palestinians” in its statement condemning antisemitism at home.
 Responding to angry calls from Students for Justice in Palestine, the university then issued a second statement apologizing for not communicating their support for Palestinian students, stating that the university is a place where all students should feel supported and validated.

 As Jewish Federations, representing our statewide Jewish community, we were deeply disappointed by the university’s stand.
 To issue any qualifications, hesitations, or expressions of sympathy for Palestinian suffering when Jewish students are fearful of walking through campus wearing kippot or Jewish stars, is wrong.

 Yesterday, in a meeting with President Jonathan Holloway, who assumed his position just one year ago, executives and JCRC directors from five NJ Jewish Federations had an opportunity to voice our disappointment directly and share concerns from the statewide Jewish community.